About the Inyo-Mono Broadband Consortium

 The IMBC is part of the California Advanced Services Fund Consortia Program and receives funding from the Consortia Account.

-The Eastern Sierra Council of Governments (ESCOG) was awarded a California Advanced Services Fund Grant for the IMBC on January 12, 2023.
-The IMBC will facilitate the deployment of broadband services in Inyo and Mono counties by assisting with project development, grant applications, and projects related to state broadband programs.
+The Eastern Sierra Council of Governments (ESCOG) was awarded another California Advanced Services Fund Grant for the IMBC on January 12, 2023.
+This iteration of the IMBC will facilitate the deployment of broadband services in Inyo and Mono counties by assisting with project development, grant applications, and projects related to state broadband programs.
 This grant will fund the IMBC for three years, beginning on February 1, 2023.

 The previous incarnation of the IMBC, which was largely focused on broadband awareness and adoption, concluded in 2019.
 While broadband remained a priority for each of the agencies, the passing of SB 156 and AB 164, further renewed our commitment – despite a lack of staffing to support the necessary work to move our individual initiatives forward.
 CPUC Decision 22-05-029 presents a unique opportunity to restart the IMBC to focus on closing the broadband gaps and resolving challenges long-ago identified.
 This will be accomplished by leveraging Consortia Grant Account money to hire a Regional Broadband Coordinator who will assist with developing new broadband projects in the region.